Umbra Composit – massively complex 3D in mixed reality

 Trying to explain this at scale is difficult, it’s a lot easier to show what this means instead.
 Two of the more prominent (and public) cases exploring Umbra’s potential on displaying complex realtime 3D data are the 3D model of City of Helsinki here in two forms: Architectural legend Eero Saarinen’s unrealized masterplan of Munkkiniemi district as European style closed-block grid, and the current day LIDAR-scanned 3D model of the city — both now available in augmented reality:

-Way this works is the content is pushed to Umbra’s powerful cloud, where it is first compressed, and then served in realtime to users worldwide.
+The content is uploaded to Umbra’s powerful cloud, where it is first compressed, and then served in realtime to users worldwide.
 The content can be shared virtually to any internet-connected device with a web browser and a growing number of VR and AR platforms including Microsoft Hololens, Apple ARKit and Samsung Gear VR.
 This makes it possible for large, geographically dispersed teams of varying technical expertise to review renderings in real time, greatly accelerating the design review process, and thus reducing costs.
 In other words, true digitalization in action through Moore’s law.

 About a year ago when we started collaborating with Umbra, the basic technology was starting to come together.
 The usability and experience of the products required design to be made tangible, at this stage, there was not much to use, or see.
 To achieve our goals, we first needed a tight integration with the technology team.
 Our way of working is based on the idea that we first venture out into the unknown and discover the optimal future for our clients, and then make them real.
 We first bring the entire team onboard and form a singular vision, and then set up a design team building the vision through constant design and prototyping.